-- Let the dough rest and rise, covered for 12-16 hours.
+- Let the dough rest and rise, covered, at room temperature for 12 to 16 hours.

 - Transfer the dough to a floured surface and pat it into a rectangle.
 Cut the rectangle in half.

-- Cut 3 sheets of parchment paper that will fit a large baking sheet.
+- Cut three sheets of parchment paper that will fit a large baking sheet.

 - Place one piece of the dough in the center of a piece of parchment and cover with the other sheet.

-Use your hand to flatten the dough into a large rectangle.
-Then use a rolling pin to roll it to a thickness of about 1/8th of an inch.
+- Use your hand to flatten the dough into a large rectangle.
+Then use a rolling pin to roll it to a thickness of about 1/8 inch.
 Remove the top sheet of parchment paper.

 - Using a pizza cutter or knife cut the dough into cracker size squares.
 Prick (dock) each square twice with a fork to keep the dough from bubbling up in the oven.

 - Slide the parchment paper onto the baking sheet and set the crackers aside.

 - Repeat these steps with the remaining dough.

 - Bake the crackers for 30 minutes at 350°F.